 Who would’ve thought we need to take care of our products just like we take care of our food!
 No wonder some of us have these skin issues.
 Take my word for it, you’ll probably be spending less in the long run.

-Always remember the golden rule ladies: away from the sun and keep it dry!
+Always remember the golden rule ladies: the best way to store your beauty product is to keep it away from the sun and keep it dry!